tigerabrodi/data-intensive-apps/README.md

 5. **Handling Data Growth and Scalability**: Understanding storage engines helps in planning for data growth and scalability challenges.
 Different engines handle data growth, concurrency, and fault tolerance in various ways.

 ### Data Structures That Power Your Database

+- An index is a separate structure that helps quickly locate data without scanning the entire database.
+It speeds up reads but can slow down writes, as it also needs updating whenever data changes.
+This is a key trade-off in storage systems: better read performance at the cost of slower writes.